 According to psychologists, allowing a child to manipulate the world around them improves the development of their brains.
 Puzzles make that possible.
 Therefore, try to engage your kids in puzzles and you will be surprised at how fast they will “outgrow” their age.

 Puzzles such as jigsaws and wooden board games are not only good for the development of your child’s brain but also inexpensive.
 They help your child to take some time from the TV, tablets and computers, and keep their minds engaged in a healthy source of entertainment for a few hours.
 They challenge their young minds while helping them to relax.
 They are also reusable so kids can keep them to play over and over again or swop them with friends.
+In addition, puzzles can be easily found online.
 We have recently found puzzles my kids did at age 2 and above and it’s been a wonderful walk down memory lane sitting together doing them now as we all all confined to our homes.

 Let’s look at how encouraging your kids to do puzzles can help early child development.

 Puzzles encourage kids to develop their hand-eye coordination.
 The ability to coordinate what the eye sees, the mind wants to do and what the hands can achieve requires a lot of practice.
 Children learn to develop a relationship between their eyes, hands, and brains.
 Children also visualise how the puzzle should look when it is complete and their hands and eyes work together to achieve the final goal.

 2. Fine Motor Skills